BookingSync/channel-api-docs/content/guides/rentals-synchronization.md

 ## Preface

-Once you onboarded accounts, you can start import their rentals.
+After successfully onboarding accounts, you can initiate the process to import their rentals into your system.

-## Get rentals base information
+## Getting Basic Rental Information

-You can find detailed specification in [Swagger documentation](https://demo.platforms.bookingsync.com/api-docs/index.html)
+For detailed specifications and endpoint details, refer to the [Swagger documentation](https://demo.platforms.bookingsync.com/api-docs/index.html)

-> We suggest to refresh rentals base information once a day
+> Recommendation: We advise refreshing rental base information once a day

-TODO: REMOVE disable_rentals
+## Code Example in Ruby

 ~~~ruby
 token = "<YOUR_TOKEN>"